collective live+work spaces for people going placeswith purpose

 candidate report

-61 Huguetthe central Pyrénées, France 🇫🇷 filed by Jacob, 18th Feb '26
+61 Huguetthe central Pyrénées, France 🇫🇷

 A satellite location balancing high mountain adventure and lowland relaxation — in a riverside village, close to a good little town for ski-station by gondola, and thermal spa for Europe's only natural 'vaporium'.

-Destinational coliving rentals from €975/month, with investment offering 22% net yield (on cost), and option of discounted use.
+Boutique coliving rentals with investment offering over 25% net yield, with option of discounted use.
+About coliving investment →

 In brief…

-GOOD 🔨 effort GREAT 🚌 transport OKAY ✈️ access GOOD 🛒 shops OKAY 🏙 towns GREAT 🧗 activities OKAY ☀️ climate GREAT ⛰️ nature GOOD 🌷 garden OKAY 🏠 building GOOD ⛲️ hood Compare properties
+GOOD 🔨 effort GREAT 🚌 transport OKAY ✈️ access GOOD 🛒 shops OKAY 🏙 towns GREAT 🧗 activities GREAT ⛰️ nature OKAY ☀️ climate GOOD 🌷 garden OKAY 🏠 building GOOD ⛲️ hood Compare properties

 supermarket and restaurants

-hiking ⛰️ from the door
+great hiking from the door

 train and buses — town 25mins